 Bone dry cider is a crisp beverage that mixes bittersweet and dessert apples, while dry hopped cider takes an acidic apple cider and adds three kinds of hops.
 Tieton also produces tangy fruit ciders, such as peach, cherry, and huckleberry, all of which incorporate Washington apples into the mix.

-Methow Valley Ciderhouse
+Methow Valley Ciderhouse, Winthrop

 Methow Valley Ciderhouse produces six ciders named after the region’s animals.
 Try Pinnacle Goat, a semi-sweet cider with a robust ginger infusion, or Black Raven, a tart dry cider with a bit of natural blackberry sweetness.
+You can sample many of Washington’s hard ciders at annual events like Cider Smash each June in Kirkland or Marcus CiderFest in the fall in Eastern Washington.

-Washington Gold Cider
+Washington Gold Cider, Chelan

 An old apple packing shed from the 1930s now serves as the cider house tap room for Washington Gold Cider.
 Operated by the same folks behind Lake Chelan Winery and located just steps from the beautiful lake itself, Washington Gold creates bright-tasting ciders that never use any artificial flavors or colors.

 The cider mill’s offerings include a sweet and crisp Golden Delicious cider and an original cider featuring subtle vanilla and floral notes.
 Also check out the inventive apple pie hard cider, which adds nutmeg, cinnamon, and brown sugar to recreate the comforting flavor of this favorite dessert.
+Note: The taproom closes seasonally, so check hours before visiting.

 Whether you’re cozying up inside a taproom or joining the family for a farm-fresh cider festival, these Washington State cideries have got you covered.